 Texas has long been proud of its pro-business stance and has become the 10th largest economy in the world.
 Texas produces 40% of America’s oil and ranks #1 in wind power-production, and 5th in wine production.
 Everything is bigger and better in Texas and we have been fortunate to enjoy a prosperous economy in recent years.

-But COVID-19 has forced businesses to close or reduce their workforce, causing nearly 2.8 million Texans to file unemployment claims.
+But COVID-19 has forced businesses to close or reduce their workforce, causing nearly 3.5 million Texans to file unemployment claims.
 For many small business owners, the impact of COVID has been catastrophic.
-The state’s reliance on revenue from oil and gas has demonstrated the need to continue to diversify and encourage investment in renewal energy, creating job opportunities as Texas continues to be a world leader in the energy market.
+The state’s reliance on revenue from oil and gas has demonstrated the need to continue to diversify and encourage investment in renewable energy, creating jobs as Texas continues to be a world leader in the energy market.

 While legislators in Austin must deal with the fallout for COVID, it’s imperative that state leaders think about long-term plans and preparing for the future.
-Texas is expected to add 10 million more residents by 2036 and in order to continue its economic prosperity, the state will need to address major challenges that are sure to come with a burgeoning population.
-In order to ensure continued economic prosperity, Texas will need to create 8 million jobs to meet the demands of the market place, and that workforce must be prepared to fill the jobs of the future.
-By 2036, 70% of workers will need a degree or certificate of higher learning.
-If business is to thrive, it must have a vibrant, educated workforce.
+Texas is expected to add 10 million residents by 2036 and in order to continue its economic prosperity, the state will need to address major challenges that are sure to come with a burgeoning population.
+Texas will need to create 8 million jobs to meet the demands of the market place and 70% of workers will need a degree or certificate of higher learning.
+If business is to thrive, Texas must have a vibrant, educated workforce.